xianyi555/rails-pet-lab/readme.md

 In this part, you'll:

+* See an alternate way to use `has_many through:` for creating a "shortcut" instead of a many-to-many association.

-* Create a shortcut -- add a new association between the `Owner` and `Appointment` models so that an owner has many appointments through their pets.
+* Add a new association between the `Owner` and `Appointment` models so that an owner has many appointments through their pets.

 And more!